 - Tex-Mex Recipes.
-Slow cooker shredded chicken tacos, enchiladas, or quesadillas are a delicious way to use the chicken.
-(King Ranch Chicken with corn tortillas, tomatoes, sour cream, and the Best Guacamole Recipe anyone?)
+Fiesta Chicken, slow cooker shredded chicken tacos Chicken Enchilada Skillet, Shredded Chicken Tacos, or homemade Chipotle Bowls are delicious ways to use the chicken.
+(King Ranch Chicken with corn tortillas, tomatoes, sour cream, and the Best Guacamole Recipe anyone?).
 You can find more fiesta-themed ideas here!

 - Sandwiches.
 Take a note from my Crock Pot BBQ Chicken and add a sauce.
 Then, use the chicken to make a crockpot shredded chicken sandwich.

 - Salads.
 Add protein to your favorite salad by topping it with this crock pot shredded chicken.
-My favorites include Chicken Caesar Pasta Salad, BBQ Chicken Salad with lettuce, black beans, and cilantro, and this Spinach Strawberry Salad with Balsamic Poppy Seed Dressing.
+My favorites include Chicken Caesar Pasta Salad, BBQ Chicken Salad with lettuce, black beans, and cilantro, and this Spinach Strawberry Salad.

 - Pastas.
 Make your favorite pasta dish more filling by stirring in this shredded chicken.
 Adding it to this Mediterranean Pasta or this Brussels Sprouts Mac and Cheese would be tasty.

 - Pizzas.
-Use your shredded chicken to top a pizza.
+Use your shredded chicken to top a pizza (this Buffalo Chicken Pizza is a winner!).

 - Soups.
 Stir some of this chicken into your favorite vegetarian soup recipe like Broccoli Cauliflower Soup to bump the protein content.